-Our ability to recharter our LNG and LPG carriers upon the expiration or termination of their current time charters and the charter rates payable under any renewal or replacement charters will depend upon, among other things, the then current states of the LNG and LPG carrier markets.
-The time charter for two of the MALT LNG Carriers are scheduled to expire in mid-2016.
+Our ability to recharter our LNG and LPG carriers upon the expiration or termination of their current time charters and the charter rates payable under any renewal or replacement charters, including the 10-month charter contract plus one-year option for the Torben Spirit which commenced in March 2017, our wholly-owned LNG carriers, the Arctic Spirit and Polar Spirit whose charter contract ends with Teekay Corporation in April 2018, and our 52% owned vessels, the Magellan Spirit and Methane Spirit, which are currently trading in the spot market, will depend upon, among other things, the then current states of the LNG and LPG carrier markets.
 If charter rates are low when existing time charters expire, we may be required to recharter our vessels at reduced rates or even possibly at a rate whereby we incur a loss, which would harm our results of operations.
 Alternatively, we may determine to leave such vessels off-charter.
 The size of the current orderbooks for LNG carriers and LPG carriers is expected to result in the increase in the size of the world LNG and LPG fleets over the next few years.
 An over-supply of vessel capacity, combined with stability or any decline in the demand for LNG or LPG carriers, may result in a reduction of charter hire rates.